 Of course, imbuing humans with animal features was most often a punishment for some kind of transgression against the gods.
 Medusa was transformed into a snake-haired Gorgon after being raped in a temple.
 Women were most often treated to the part-animal body; female monsters in mythology are universally animalistic, their patchwork bodies symbolising a literal removal of their humanity.

-Once Amenhotep IV, Akhenaten introduced a new monotheistic religion worshipping the Sun God, Aten, changing his name and the entirety of Egyptian culture.
+Originally named Amenhotep IV, Akhenaten introduced a new monotheistic religion worshipping the Sun God, Aten, changing his name and the entirety of Egyptian culture.
 Father to Tutankhamun – who immediately upon his ascension to the throne changed his name back from Tutankhaten and restored the previous gods – and husband to Nefertiti, Akhenaten joins his wife and son as one of the most distinctive and well-recognised faces of Ancient Egypt, thanks to the wealth of art that has survived.
-Once thought to be lost from history, innumerable statues and representations of his form were unearthed in the 19th century from his once-capital city, Amarna, abandoned after his reign for a return to Thebes, the previous capital.
+Once thought to be lost from history, innumerable statues and representations of his form were unearthed in the 19th century from his once-capital city, Amarna, abandoned after his reign when Tutankhamen’s royal court returned to Thebes, the previous capital.
 This wealth of visual treasures and his close relation to Tutankhamun, and especially his unusual appearance, cements his current cultural status as one of the most well-known faces of the Ancient world.

 I think this story from 1300 years before Christ is a really interesting synthesis of belief and bodies.
 In these visual representations of one man, we see on the one side a philosophical stance of promoting the fertility and life force of the sun god in a symbolic fusion of the sexes; on the other we see the traces of a real body that does not fit with traditional gender binaries, an individual with a host of health complications and hormone imbalances, but with enough power to change the whole of his civilisation.